tbrowder/advent2020/article.md

 }
 ~~~

-"Ho, ho, ho!
+Ho, ho, ho!
 Quite the little ASCII artistes aren't we?
 Let's see Python top that!
 Now lets try it out...

 <!-- sol 1 testb-->
 ~~~raku